 Motherboard fixes are exceptionally complicated since it includes different parts like ICs, resistors, capacitors, diodes, etc. People who are very experienced with iPad repairs can perform fixes on the logic board since it requires a lot of precise equipment.

 Assuming you have any issue requiring a motherboard fix, we recommend getting the gadget to a professional as soon as possible.
 They will determine the problem and tell you how much time is needed for carrying out the fixes. iPad motherboard fixes usually require about 5-7 days since they are insanely complex.

 Even though the iPad rarely faces malfunction issues, you can't simply ignore them.
 Some at-home solutions can save you a significant amount of money.
-So, it is always ideal to know what to do if the iPad keeps turning off itself.
+So, it is always ideal to know what to do if the iPad keeps shutting down itself.

-We hope this guide was more than enough in explaining some of the basic fixes that you can do to resolve the issue.
+We hope this guide was more than enough in explaining some of the basic fixes that you can do to resolve the iPhone keeps shutting down issue.
 All the fixes are applicable for older versions like the iPhone 6 all the way up to the latest iPhone 13.
 So, rest assured that they are given a try and tested!